 Prescriptive analysis combines all the data and insights that you have and turns them into actionable insights.
 In a nutshell, it shows the best course of action to follow in a given scenario.

-This is the most advanced form of data analysis.
+This is the most advanced type of data analysis.
 Governments use prescriptive analysis to gain a better understanding of the likelihood of worst-case scenarios, where the cost of human error is high.
 Based on the results from this type of analysis, they can create an effective response plan.

-From detecting potential terrorists to improving services and products, data analysis is helping everyone become better decision makers and strategists.
 By gaining first-hand insight into what’s wrong and why, leaders can define more effective strategies to improve processes, prevent problems, detect growth opportunities, and decide where to focus investments.

 Among other things, data analysis allows you to: